Deana Lawson: Teaching

-Lawson was an Assistant Professor of Photography at Princeton University in Princeton, New Jersey beginning in 2012.
-In 2021, she was named the inaugural Dorothy Krauklis ’78 Professor of Visual Arts in Princeton University’s Lewis Center for the Arts.
-She has also taught at California Institute of the Arts (CalArts), International Center for Photography, California College of the Arts (CCA), and Rhode Island School of Design.
+Lawson was an assistant professor of Photography at Princeton University in Princeton, New Jersey beginning in 2012.
+In 2021, she was named the inaugural Dorothy Krauklis '78 Professor of Visual Arts in Princeton University's Lewis Center for the Arts.
+She has also taught at California Institute of the Arts (CalArts), International Center of Photography, California College of the Arts (CCA), and Rhode Island School of Design.

 Work

 Lawson credits her interest in taking photographs to African American photographers like Carrie Mae Weems and Renee Cox.
 During her undergraduate years, Lawson was shocked at the lack of scholarship surrounding photographers of color.
 This led her to learn more about black artists, like Lorna Simpson, whose work inspired her to pursue photography as a medium: "Just to have that model--to realize that not only did I like to make pictures but that I could actually do this, you know, was absolutely important to reaffirm myself as an artist".

 Lawson's highly formalist photographs are distinguishable by their meticulous staging, intimate composition, and attention to black cultural symbols.
 Her photos are highly staged, with an emphasis on "the strangely potent components of black interiors".
 While referring to her subjects as "family", her models are more often than not strangers she meets randomly in public spaces.
 In an artist statement, Lawson writes: "My work negotiates a knowledge of selfhood through a profoundly corporeal dimension; the photographs speaking to the ways that sexuality, violence, family, and social status may be written, sometimes literally, upon the body."

 In 2011, The New Yorker's Jessie Wender described Lawson's portraits as "intimate and unexpected".
 In Wender's interview with Lawson, the photographer discussed her inspirations, including "vintage nudes, Sun Ra, Nostrand Ave., sexy mothers, juke joints, cousins, leather bound family albums, gnarled wigs, Dana Lawson [her sister], the color purple, The Grizzly Man, M.J., oval portraits, Arthur Jafa, thrift shops, Breakfast at Tiffany's, acrylic nails, weaves on pavement, Aaron Gilbert [her former husband], the A train, Tell My Horse, typewriters, Notorious B.I.G., fried fish, and lace curtains".
 Formally, Lawson said, "Formally the images are unified by a clear directorial voice.
 The subject's pose, lighting, and environment are all carefully considered."